In a blog, far far away…

 Good Enough is Not Enough

 I used to work for a company whose motto was, “Good Enough is Not Enough”.
 Some people thought it was over the top perfectionism at its best, while those of us who worked at that company knew it meant that we deliver the absolute best to our customers each day and every day.
 It had nothing to do with perfection, but everything to do with NOT settling.
 So, if you are still using a legacy data protection solution and you can’t easily and at random decided to test or validate your recoverability, why?
 Don’t settle, you can be doing so much more with your data, for your organization, and for yourself.
 I’ve never been a fan of “dead-ending” data to disk or tape, but that’s what most people do with backup applications.
 Extract the real value out of your valuable data without impacting your production environment and do it without having to invest in a completely separate hardware infrastructure.
-My colleague, Michael Cade, wrote this blog, “Unleash your storage with DataLabs“, he goes into much more depth and detail, but the fact is that the technology exists to make your life easier and it is available from Veeam.

 Because Good Enough is NOT Enough.